codeforchs/codeforchs-site/README.md

     # Install Ruby 2.0.0
     $ rvm install 2.0.0

-    # Create and use the Code for Tucson Gemset
+    # Create and use the Code for Charleston Gemset
-    $ rvm use 2.0.0@codefortucson --create
+    $ rvm use 2.0.0@codeforchs --create

     # Install the dependencies
     $ bundle install